RidouanBani/RidouanBani.github.io/_pages/cv.md

 Work Experience
 ======

-**2020-Present** *Postdoctoral scholar*, School of Aqautic and Fishery sciences University of Washington
+**2020-Present** *Postdoctoral scholar*, School of Aquatic and Fishery sciences University of Washington